RACE PRECISION. ROAD PERFORMANCE.

 It’s been a similar story on two wheels ever since the Motorcycle Grand Prix World Championships were started in 1949.
 Dunlop riders have won more than 50% of all the 2321 Grand Prix held, collecting 105 World Championship titles along the way.
 In 2002 we won our 100th consecutive 250cc GP, and have just celebrated our 11th consecutive World Championship title in that category.

 But these are merely some highlights of an involvement that covers over 100 years and every type of motorsport – rallies, circuit races, hill climbs, trials, and motocross.
 In every corner of the world Dunlop has left its sporting footprint.

-Today, the motorsport industry knows there’s still no better way to test groundbreaking tyres than during the intensity of competition.
-Dunlop agrees, with the German touring car series DTM being our main testing ground for our newest UHP tyre, the SP Sport Maxx, and the World Supersport motorcycle category as the development bed for the D208.
-Dunlop has always been and remains committed to ensuring our tyres deliver complete control and confidence - whatever the race, track, road, vehicle, or driver.
+Today, the motorsport industry knows there’s still no better way to test groundbreaking tires than during the intensity of competition.
+Dunlop agrees, with the German touring car series DTM being our main testing ground for our newest UHP tire, the SP Sport Maxx, and the World Supersport motorcycle category as the development bed for the D208.
+Dunlop has always been and remains committed to ensuring our tires deliver complete control and confidence - whatever the race, track, road, vehicle, or driver.